 In the Luangwa valley, local communities are growing rapidly in size, and the majority of villagers still have no convenient access to safe, clean water.

+By the end of 2019 we had provided 115 new boreholes, with 20 more already planned for 2020.
 This is a project that we consider to be vital to the well being of our local communities, providing tangible benefits to thousands of people.

 For more information as to how you can assist, please email firstname.lastname@example.org